petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/using-search-widget-display-templates.md

 ## Creating a Search Widget Template

-To create a widget template form scratch,

 1. Go to the site where you want to use the template.

    !!! note
-       The out-of-the-box widget templates are all added to the Global site.
+       The out-of-the-box widget templates appear in the Global site.
 You can do the same or add yours to a specific site.

 1. Open _Site_ &rarr; _Design_ &rarr; _Templates_.